Waller County, Texas

 Waller County is a county in the U.S. state of Texas.
 As of the 2020 census, its population was 56,794.
 Its county seat is Hempstead.
 The county was named for Edwin Waller, a signer of the Texas Declaration of Independence and first mayor of Austin.

-Waller County is included in the Houston-The Woodlands-Sugar Land, TX metropolitan statistical area.
+Waller County is included in the Houston-The Woodlands-Sugar Land metropolitan statistical area.
 It is home of the Prairie View A&M University.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 518 sqmi, of which 4.4 sqmi (0.8%) are covered by water.